Skip Navigation Links

 3. Intra-Institutional Relationships within NIH IRP

-The NIH HRPP is made up of the NIH IC intramural programs (NIH IRP), this includes, NIH officials, the OHSRP and its offices, the NIH IRB, NIH investigators, and NIH staff who support human subjects research activities.
+The NIH HRPP is made up of the NIH IC intramural programs (which taken together comprise the NIH IRP), this includes, NIH officials, the OHSRP and its offices, the NIH IRB, NIH investigators, and NIH staff who support IRP human subjects research activities.

 1. Deputy Director for Intramural Research (DDIR) and Deputy Director for Intramural Clinical Research (DDICR) – The NIH HRPP is overseen by the DDIR located in the Office of the Director (OD).
 The DDIR is assisted by the DDICR.
 Together, they share overall responsibility for the NIH HRPP.
 Their roles and responsibilities are described below: